mikedlowis-prototypes/editor/docs/tide.1.md

 ## TEXT SELECTION

-`xedit` uses a series of rules to determine how much text to select when the user executes a context sensitive selection, a search, or a context sensitive execution.
+`tide` uses a series of rules to determine how much text to select when the user executes a context sensitive selection, a search, or a context sensitive execution.
 The following rules are applied in order until a match is found.